microsoft/BotFramework-WebChat/docs/HOOKS.md

 useRenderToast(): ({ notification: Notification }) => React.Element
 ```

 This function is for rendering a toast for the notification toaster.
-The caller will need to pass `notification` as parameter.
-This function is a composition of `toastMiddleware`, which is passed as a prop.
+The caller will need to pass `notification` as parameter to the function.
+This function is a composition of `toastMiddleware`, which is passed as a prop to Web Chat.

 ## `useRenderTypingIndicator`